 ConfidenceField¶

-A Field subclass that tracks Bayesian confidence metadata per member, updated atomically via Lua script.
+A Field subclass that tracks confidence metadata per member, updated atomically via Lua script using a capped-evidence Bayesian rule.

 Overview¶

 ConfidenceField maintains a confidence score for each record, allowing the system to track how certain it should be about a given piece of information.
-Precision grows with sqrt(n), so early evidence has outsized effect while established beliefs resist change.
+The update rule is a capped-evidence Bayesian (also called "forgetful Bayesian"): within an evidence window it is an exact running mean — order-invariant and prior-weighted; beyond the cap it is bounded exponential forgetting at a constant rate.

 The field stores its metadata in a companion Redis hash: